tiagolimavenancio/react-with-clean-architecture/README.md

 The Use Cases layer defines the application's business actions and rules, detailing system behavior in response to external actor interactions.

 A use case is a business logic unit.
 It is a class that must have an `execute` method which will be called by controllers.
 It may have a constructor to define its dependencies (concrete implementations - a.k.a. _adapters_ - of the _port_ objects) or its execution context.

+Use Case is responsible for “interacting” (to use Robert C. Martin’s original terminology) with the Domain Entities layer, triggering actual business logic processing by aggregates.
+To perform its work Use Case must involve communication with one or several secondary adapters, which is, of course, done via output ports.
+For instance, a use case will most certainly need to communicate with a persistence gateway to materialize one or several aggregate roots, to which it will delegate actual state modification.

 **Be careful!
 A use case must have only one precise business responsibility!**